Get secure, web-based access

 Customize and organize your console

 You can add or remove the services you use to favorites in the Console.
-On desktop, once you hover over any service name, you can add or remove the service to the favorite section by clicking on the star next to the service name.
+Once you hover over any service name, you can add or remove the service to the favorite section by clicking on the star next to the service name.
 On mobile or tablet, you can add or remove the service to the favorite section by clicking on the star next to the service name.

 Resource Groups content has moved.
 Click here to access it.